Ron Paul 2008 presidential campaign: Post-campaign activities

 Paul was not invited to speak at the 2008 Republican National Convention (held from September 1–4) and was even limited in his access to the convention floor.
 Instead, he hosted the Rally for the Republic with Ron Paul's Campaign for Liberty and 10,000 supporters.
 This protest convention on September 2 was held a few miles from the convention center at the Minneapolis Target Center in direct contrast to the Republican National Convention.
 Paul received 15 delegate votes (0.63%) for the Republican nomination, falling far short of McCain's 2,343 (98.45%), which cinched him the nomination.

 On September 5, 2008, the Constitution Party of Montana removed Chuck Baldwin from their presidential ticket, replacing him with Paul for president and Michael Peroutka for vice president.
 Paul made an announcement stating that he "was aware that the party planned to do this, and has said that as long as he can remain passive and silent about the development, and as long as he need not sign any declaration of candidacy, that he does not object."
 However, Paul requested on September 11 that Montana take his name off the ballot, stating that he did not "seek nor consent" to the Montana Constitution Party's nomination.
 He also suggested the Party list official Constitution Party nominee Baldwin on the Montana ballot instead.
 Five days later the Montana Secretary of State denied Paul's request for withdrawal, stating that the request was sent to them too late.
-On September 4, 2008, a list of electors in Louisiana using the label "Louisiana Taxpayers Party" filed papers and paid $500 with the Secretary of State's Office.
+On September 4, 2008, a list of electors in Louisiana using the label "Louisiana Taxpayers Party" filed papers with the Secretary of State's Office and paid $500.
 They are pledged to Paul for President and Barry Goldwater, Jr. for vice president.